smartmate/apps/examples/vacationsApprovalGCloudFunciton/README.md

 ## Setup Smartmate Process

 Before starting, please take a look at the [Getting Started](https://docs.apps.smartmate.io/getting-started/index.html "Smartmate Getting Started Guide") page to get familiar with the `smartmate-cli`.

 Once you have your workspace set up, you can add this app by running: `sm add app` from insider your workspace, and selecting this app.
 Now you can go to the `processes/requestVacations.yml` file.

-Here you will see the `serviceTasks` property with a `calculateDaysOff` service tasks.
+You will see the `serviceTasks` property with a `calculateDaysOff` service tasks.
 Here in the `url` property you can paste the endpoint deployed to GCloud.
 ```
 serviceTasks: